 - submitted with a covering letter containing a brief overview of all the adverse experience reports included in the summary (for example, the number of products involved, the number of reports for each product, the types of reports—lack of efficacy, human safety, animal safety, crop safety, and environmental damage) and comments on any reports that should be highlighted

 - accompanied by a copy of the actual label text of the veterinary medicine or agricultural chemical product involved.

 Registration holders of veterinary medicines

-Registration holders should report all adverse experiences of a serious nature involving veterinary medicines to the APVMA in writing within ten working days of receiving all such reports.
+Registration holders should report all adverse experiences of a serious nature involving veterinary medicines to the APVMA in writing as soon as the registration holder becomes aware of the information.
 All serious and non-urgent adverse experiences should be investigated and evaluated as soon as possible and the findings should be reported to us as soon as practically possible.

 Registration holders of agricultural chemicals

-Registration holders should report all adverse experiences of a serious nature involving agricultural chemicals to the APVMA in writing within ten working days of receiving all such reports.
-This should be followed up with a progress report within a further twenty-eight working days.
+Registration holders should report all adverse experiences of a serious nature involving agricultural chemicals to the APVMA in writing as soon as the registration holder becomes aware of the information.
 A final investigation report, including conclusions, should be submitted as soon as practically possible.
-All serious and non-urgent adverse experiences should be investigated and evaluated as soon as possible and the findings should be reported to us as soon as practically possible.